ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-2-build-clang.md

 ```

 {{% notice Note %}}
-You might be able to use a later version.
-These steps have been tested with the version 4.10.0.
+You might be able to use a later version, but these steps have been tested with the version 4.10.0.
 {{% /notice %}}

 ### Pre-build configuration

-Here, you will use CMake from the command line.
+You can use CMake from the command line.

 First, run the following command to run the pre-build configuration.

 ```bash
 mkdir build_clang